Tyfox1206/amazon_vine_analysis/README.md

 ## Summary

 I cannot determine if the there would be a bias within the vine program based on the data I reviewed.
 Since there were no vine reviews there is no way to know if it would affect the number of five star reviews products recive in this category.
-Since there are 0 vine reviews in this dataset even when you take the base data set from amazon there is no way to determine if the vine program is bias.
+Even when you expand the dataframe to the completely unfilted set recieved from amazon directly there are 0 vine reviews.
 To determine that you would need to look at a completely different dataset.